GENERAL INFORMATION: 503-823-4000

-A. The Treasurer shall record a notice of foreclosure sale for each property listed on the foreclosure list in the County records in which the property is located before ordering a foreclosure report and before giving notice as required by Section 5.30.140.
+A. The Treasurer shall record a notice of foreclosure sale for each property listed on the foreclosure list in the County records in which the property is located after ordering a foreclosure report and before giving notice as required by Section 5.30.140.
 The recorded notice shall contain the ordinance number approving the foreclosure list; the address and legal description of the property; the time, date and place of the sale; the types and amounts of liens; and, that the property will be sold unless the account is paid in full including all interest, penalties, collection costs and sales costs to date.
 The recorded notice shall also state a contact name, address and phone number for obtaining additional information from the City.

 B. Any property which is an asset of a bankruptcy estate shall either be removed from the sale or the City Attorney shall be requested to first seek relief from stay in the Bankruptcy Court.

+(Amended by Ordinance No. 188121, effective November 30, 2016.)
 As provided below, the Treasurer shall provide notice to all persons known to have a recorded interest in the properties on the foreclosure list.

 A. Individual Notice.